SaswatPadhi/FlashProfileDemo/OOPSLA-AE.md

 1. All commands mentioned in this file must be run at the root of the repository (`~/FlashProfileDemo/` in the VM).
 2. Make sure you run `make clean ; make init` once within the repo.

-Each of the following `make` commands generates several logs in the `logs/` subdirectory, and one or more plots in the `plots/` subdirectory.
+Each of the following `make` commands generates several logs in the `logs/` subdirectory, and one or more plots in the `plots/` subdirectory in PNG format.

 - `dotnet run profile motivating_example.json`: Run profiling tasks for our motivating example (_&sect;1: Fig.1(d), Fig.2(a), Fig.2(b)_)
   - _Est.
 Time:_ 1 min, prints the profiles